 The right age to start skiing depends greatly on your family.
+However, choosing a good age to start skiing is key to a successful ski holiday.

 First, you must consider the temperament of your child.
 Are they timid, or do they enjoy new experiences and challenges?